Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Experiment Setup

-\subsection{Experiment Setup}
+\section{Experiment Setup}

-\subsubsection{Dataset Description}
+\subsection{Dataset Description}

 Our experiments include both canaries and real-world sensitive data.
-In order to observe how dataset size affects attack performance, we selected two datasets: the Penn Treebank (PTB) dataset \cite{marcus1993building}, which is a small dataset consisting of only 5MB of text from financial-news articles, and the Wikitext-103 (Wiki) dataset \cite{merity2016pointer}, which is a comparatively larger dataset consisting of 181MB of text.
-We augment both of these datasets with some artificial canaries.
+To observe how dataset size affects attack performance, we selected two datasets: the Penn Treebank (PTB) dataset \cite{marcus1993building}, which is a small dataset consisting of only 5MB of text from financial news articles, and the Wikitext-103 (Wiki) dataset \cite{merity2016pointer}, which is a comparatively larger dataset consisting of 181MB of text.
+Similar to \cite{carlini2019secret}, we augment both of these datasets with out-of-distribution artificial canaries, which we manually crafted instead of web scraping to ensure that the pre-trained LLMs have not seen these texts before in their pre-training phase.
 These canaries contain dummy privacy-sensitive information.
 We insert four types of private information as canaries: phone number, credit card number, email, and physical address.
 Some examples of the canaries are provided in the Appendix (Table \ref{tab:canary_exmp}).

-To confirm that our proposed method does not merely work for artificially inserted canaries, we further include a dataset in our experiments that already has several naturally occurring sensitive information in the training data.
-The Enron email dataset \cite{klimt2004introducing} is a well-known collection of emails that were exchanged among employees of the Enron Corporation, an American energy company.
-It contains private information, e.g., phone numbers, addresses, login credentials, and potentially other sensitive details about individuals involved in the company.
-We only retain the body of the emails and pre-process them by filtering out all attachments and auto-generated emails.
-We take a subset of the resultant dataset which is 412MB in size and we manually identify 125 privacy-sensitive sequences from it.
-Several existing works \cite{carlini2019secret, lukas2023analyzing, gupta2022recovering} on language models' privacy have carried out their experiments with these three datasets.
+It is worth mentioning that the training dataset may contain out-of-distribution texts that are not privacy-sensitive, such as product keys and hotline numbers.
+However, in our attacks, the adversary specifically designs the prompts to extract only the privacy-sensitive information they are interested in.
+The presence of other non-privacy-sensitive outlier texts in the dataset does not affect the effectiveness of the attack.